seefs001/claude-code-proxy/README.md

-# Anthropic API Proxy for Gemini & OpenAI Models 🔄
+# Anthropic API Proxy for Gemini, OpenAI, Vertex AI & xAI Models 🔄

-**Use Anthropic clients (like Claude Code) with Gemini or OpenAI backends.** 🤝
+**Use Anthropic clients (like Claude Code) with Gemini, OpenAI, Vertex AI, or xAI backends.** 🤝

-A proxy server that lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM. 🌉
+A proxy server that lets you use Anthropic clients with multiple LLM providers via LiteLLM. 🌉

 ![Anthropic API Proxy](pic.png)